EowynHomes/odin-rock-paper-scissors/README.md

 this was an assignment from theodinproject.com. to make a rock paper scissors game using the console (and i guess the prompt() function.)
 I ended up using a couple of boolean conditionals.
 One `if` statement handles cases of ties.
 The `else if` statement handles cases where the player could win.
 Finally the `else` statement assumes if no tie and the player didn't win then the computer will win.
 Funny this also lets the computer win if the player doesn't enter a valid choice.
 I used a `while` loop to continue running the game until the player or the computer reaches a score of five.

 it's a little inelegant.
 I'm not sure if there's a better way to check for the winner, or if there's a better way to rerun the game until a score of 5 is reached.
 I'm excited to look at some of the other students' solutions.

+Update - after looking at some of the community code and reading the instructions again, I realized I misread the instructions.
+I should have made the amount of rounds played be 5, instead I made the players play until a score of 5 was reached.
+Additionally, I should have used used `return` in my functions instead of having the functions assign the variables directly.